KyoSherlock/ExpandableLayout/README.md

 # Usage

-Below is an example of a ExpandableLayout, what you need to do is just to set canExpand="true" to a child view.
+Below is an example of a ExpandableLayout, what you need to do is just to set canExpand="true" to a child view/viewgroup.

     <com.sherlock.expandlayout.ExpandableLayout
         android:id="@+id/expandlayout"